 Most importantly, you probably shouldn’t use a grammar book as your only English learning resource.
 It should be used in addition to other resources.

 You can use it to read about a rule after learning it in class, or after reading it in your textbook.
 You can look up a grammar rule after you hear someone use it, or notice it being used in writing.
-Reinforce your learning (make it stronger) by understanding the grammar rules the language is built on!

 7 Tips to Find the Perfect English Grammar Reference Book for You